stomo21/ng-router-state-params/README.md

-## Angular 2 Router Params Service
+## Angular Router Params Service

 Angular RouterModule only passes data to the active component.
 If you need access to the route and route params in other components, this service can help.
+Get the ActivatedRoute full route params.

 ### Quick Start